 Contemporary social movements effectiveness in rallying their constituent support is nowadays attributed to the level of embeddedness of new media in their activism.
 This is based on the fact that social movements in different parts of the world now use new media tools to simultaneously organize protests demonstration at the same time or instantly influencing other movements across international boarders.
 And the effectiveness of these new media tools in activism is applauded because of the interactive link it creates for communities, enabling back and forth conversations, and the sharing of instant messages to large audiences around the world instantaneously.
 This assertion can be backed by the Tunisia revolution in 2011 that set the pace for Arab Spring that crisscrossed Arab World.
 But “Does new media activism different from what is now called “old media”, or does new media play more instrumental role than old media in social movements activism”?

 In 1960, there was an international outcry against apartheid government when 69 blacks were massacred in Sharpeville by white apartheid police, Mawuna (2016).
 This incident was viewed by millions of people across the world on international TV transmitted by local TV and newspapers from South Africa.
-This prompted international solidarity from countries like Nigeria, the Nigerian then president sent a letter to ANC to pledge their support against apartheid.
-New media such as internet, social media were not available at the time, but black South Africans could hold parallel demonstrations with solidarity movements around the world at the same time using available media to organize activities.
-Solidarity reactions from international viewers on old media was not that different from new media, it creates the same impact, if not different to what happened to the Arab spring and some of the contemporary uprising.
+This prompted international solidarity from countries like Nigeria, that resulted to the Nigerian government pledging their support against apartheid.
+Also, new media such as internet, social media were not available at the time, but black South Africans could hold parallel demonstrations with solidarity movements around the world at the same time using available media to organise activities.
+Solidarity reactions from international viewers on old media was not that different from new media, it creates the same impact, not different to what happened to the Arab spring and some of the contemporary uprising.

 So, what is effective in contemporary social movements in terms of how activists engaged with their audience is reflected mostly on the interactive communications brought forth by new media, but the fact remains that there is no empirical evidence as pointed out by Aday et al. (2012) to back the argument that new media has brought more success to contemporary social movements activism, and also, “ digitally based social networks are ill-equiped for engaging in traditional political processes such as party building and campaigning.